Stanford-AIMI/RRG24/index.md

 Below are the data used for the challenge.
 Please note:

-- The training and validation set are not grouped by study.
+- The training and validation set are not grouped by subjects.
-- The studies in the test sets will be unseen studies.
 - The official language of PadChest and BIMCV-COVID19 is Spanish, where their reports have been translated using GPT-4.
-- Using the information in the official MIMIC-CXR and CheXpert validation and test sets is **strictly prohibited**, including their labels and reports.

 ### 2.1 Training